Suicide in South Korea: Methods

 Yeontan burning has been used as a suicide method in South Korea.

 The Mapo Bridge in Seoul is locally known as "Suicide Bridge" and "The Bridge of Death" due to its frequent usage as a suicide site.

-If you are struggling with suicidal thoughts, please visit Suicide prevention.

 Because South Korean law heavily restricts firearms possession, only one-third of South Korean women use violent methods to die by suicide.
 Poisoning is the most commonly used method for South Korean women, with pesticides accounting for half of suicide deaths amongst women.
 58.3% of suicides from 1996 to 2005 used pesticide poisoning.
 Another prevalent method by which South Koreans die by suicide is hanging.
 A study by Jeon et al. has shown a difference between the methods used by suicide attempters who did plan and did not plan their attempts.
 Unplanned suicide attempters tend to use chemical agents or falling three times as often as planned suicide attempters.

 A study by Subin Park et al. states that a major reason for the general upward trend in the South Korean suicide rate from 2000 to 2011 was the increase in suicides by hanging.
 Throughout that time period, hanging grew to be perceived as more painless, socially acceptable, and accessible, and became a much more common method throughout the first decade of the 21st century.